thewhiteh4t/seeker/README.md

   TELEGRAM              Provide telegram token and chat to use to send info to a telegram bot
-                        format = token:chatId separated by a colon WEBHOOK               Provide the webhook url to forward the events to (endpoint should be unauthenticated and accept POST method)
+                        format = token:chatId separated by a colon WEBHOOK               Provide the webhook url to forward the events to Note : (endpoint should be unauthenticated and accept POST method)

 ##################